zold-io/zold/README.md

   * No history of transactions
   * Consistency is guaranteed by protocols, not data
   * The entire code base is open source
+  * The network of communicating nodes maintains wallets of users
+  * At least 16 redundant copies of each wallet must exist
+  * Each node has a trust level, as an integer (negatives mean no trust)
+  * Each node earns 0.16% of each transaction it processes
+  * Nodes lose trust when the information they provide can't be proven by other nodes
+  * The list of 16 highly trusted "backbone" nodes is hardcoded in this Git repository
   * The wallet no.0 belongs to [Zerocracy](http://www.zerocracy.com) and may have a negative balance

 ## How to Use